 South Africa's Superman

-An acrobatic fielder and flamboyant wicketkeeper-batsman is born.
+An acrobatic fielder and flamboyant wicketkeeper-batter is born.
 AB de Villiers was destined to be a sportsman - such was his natural talent that tennis, golf, cricket or rugby could have been his calling.
 Cricket won, and by the age of 21 he was being hailed as "the future" in South Africa.
 After a bright start to his career in 2004, there were a couple of years when he sparkled only intermittently, but 2008 turned out to be memorable.
 He made a double-hundred against India, and his match-winning knocks of 174 at Headingley and 106 not out in Perth paved the way for historic Test series wins in England and Australia.
 In 2010, de Villiers broke Gary Kirsten's record for the highest South African score, making an unbeaten 278 against Pakistan.
 The year after, he was named the limited-overs captain.
-Early in 2015, he broke the world record for the fastest ODI hundred, scored off 31 balls, and the fastest one-day 150, off 64 balls, cementing his reputation as perhaps the most versatile and destructive batsman of the 2010s.
+Early in 2015, he broke the world record for the fastest ODI hundred, scored off 31 balls, and the fastest one-day 150, off 64 balls, cementing his reputation as perhaps the most versatile and destructive batter of the 2010s.
 In January 2016, de Villiers was handed the Test captaincy, but his reign was short-lived - injury kept him out of action for the second half of the year, and Faf du Plessis' excellent job as stand-in meant the mantle was passed on to him.
 De Villiers retired from the international game in 2018.